 - Number of sprints to base velocity on.
-Velocity is defined as the number of user story points realized per sprint.
-By default, velocity is calculated by averaging the number of user story points realized in the three most recently completed sprints.
-The number of sprints to use can be changed via this parameter.
 The default value is: 3. - Type of velocity.
 Whether to report the number of story points committed to, the number of story points actually completed, or the difference between the two.
 This parameter is single choice.
 Possible velocity type are: committed points, completed points minus committed points, completed points.
 The default value is: completed points. - URL.
 URL of the Jira instance, with port if necessary.
 For example, 'https://jira.example.org'.